-We will respond to any concern about Extremism/ Radicalisation/Prevent as a Safeguarding concern and will report in the usual way using local safeguarding procedures.
-We will seek to work in partnership, undertaking risk assessments where appropriate and proportionate to risk, building our children's resilience to radicalisation.
+The School will respond to any concern about Extremism/Radicalisation/Prevent as a safeguarding concern and will report in the usual way, using local safeguarding procedures.
+We will seek to work in partnership, undertaking risk assessments, where appropriate, and proportionate to risk, building our children's resilience to radicalisation.

-When reviewing our PREVENT duties we would consider the guidance contained on the Safer Cornwall website (link below).
+When reviewing our PREVENT duties, we will consider the guidance contained on the Safer Cornwall website.